-- a) salvage; any act the purpose of which is to render assistance to a ship or other object which has been wrecked or is in danger in any waters;1 - b) ship; any ship or vessel and also any other construction capable of navigation; - c) object; any object not permanently attached to the coastline; - d) environmental damage; significant physical damage to human health, or to life or resources in inland or coastal waters, including adjacent areas, or in the Norwegian economic zone2, resulting from pollution, fire, explosions or similar serious incidents.

-Amended by Act 2 August 1996 no. 61 (in force 3 December 1997).
+- a) salvage; any act the purpose of which is to render assistance to a ship or other object which has been wrecked or is in danger in any waters;1 - b) ship; any ship or vessel and also any other construction capable of navigation; - c) object; any object not permanently attached to the coastline; - d) environmental damage; significant physical damage to human health, or to life or resources in inland or coastal waters, including adjacent areas, or in the Norwegian economic zone2, resulting from pollution, fire, explosions or similar serious incidents. - 0 Amended by Act 2 August 1996 no. 61 (in force 3 December 1997). - 1 Cf. Act 20 July 1893 no. 2. - 2 Cf. Act 17 December 1976 no. 91.